 Using organising methods like Marie Kondo’s folding technique, means you can see the entire contents of your wardrobe with a full view.
 Nothing will be forgotten about and you might even gain a new perspective on how to style something, fighting off the urge for another unnecessary shopping spree.

-2 – Donate unwanted clothes
+Donate or sell unwanted clothes

 Maybe you’ve accepted that, no matter how long you keep that camo jacket for, it’s not going to come back into fashion – but it doesn’t need to go to waste either.
 Why not donate your unwanted clothes to a charity, homeless shelter or organise a clothes swap with your friends or colleagues?
+You can also make money selling your clothes online, there are a number of apps that make it incredibly easy to sell items your no longer wearing.

 Textile waste is a huge problem – with clothes taking up to 40 years to decompose.
 Avoid adding to our growing landfill problem, which is leading to the poisoning of our soils and water.
 Let your neglected clothes find a new home instead.

-3 – Repair clothes
+Repair clothes

 The average American throws out 82 pounds of textile waste per year, just THINK of the pairs of jeans, socks or even tights being tossed away.